-OEHHA Program Descriptions
+OEHHA Program Descriptions and Reports

 The Executive Office provides the direction and leadership necessary to plan, develop and administer programs and activities in OEHHA.
 Other functions provided by the executive office include legal support to various programs, legislative analysis and liaison, communication and public information, and administrative functions relating to OEHHA’s Proposition 65 activities.